fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 #### 1. Solution Design Approach

 I started with a very simple NN made of two convolutional layer and two fully connected layers.
 I had some good results but after few turns the car usually crashed and went out of the street.
 I did another few more trials ending with the NVIDIA model that gave me the best performances.
+The model has been implemented in the model.py file (line 31-49).

 I prepared the dataset by recording two laps driven in opposite direction plus other "hard recoveries" and "bridge crossings" recordings.
 I then split the data among training and validation set (20%).